acollign/netrunner-wiki/Jinteki.net-Guide.md

 - `/counter n` -> set counters on a card to `n` (player's own cards only)
 - `/adv-counter n` -> set advancement counters on a card to `n` (player's own cards only)
 - `/card-info` -> display debug info about a card (player's own cards only)
+- `/move-bottom` -> move a card from your hand to the bottom of the deck (player's own cards only)
 - `/rez` -> Rez a card ignoring all costs (Corp only)
 - `/rez-all` -> Rez all installed cards, e.g. at game end to show what you had (Corp only)